tripout/Membarr/README.md

 ### Features

-- Ability to invite users to plex from discord
+- Ability to invite users to Plex and Jellyfin from discord
 - Fully automatic invites using roles
 - Ability to kick users from plex if they leave the discord server or if their role is taken away.
 - Ability to view the database in discord and to edit it.
-- Fully configurable via a web portal

 Commands: